 Note: The fuse is a special DC-capable type.
 Your supplier or the manufacturer can provide you with spare fuses.

-Note: The charger unit can be adjusted to different system designs (output current, battery type) by means of jumpers.
+Note: The LDM25 can be adjusted to different system designs (output current, battery type) by means of jumpers.
+In case of replacement please see the provided data sheet.